tkenning/dev.na.bambora.com/source/docs/references/batch_payment/index.md

 The expected format for the data varies according to the transaction type.

+#### Canadian funds transfer (EFT)

+For batches of EFT transactions, the API expects the following columns:

+- **Transaction type** - The type of transaction.
+  - E - EFT
+- **Transaction type**
+  - C – Credit recipient bank accounts
+  - D – Debit an outside bank account and depositing funds into your own
+- **Financial institution number** - The 3 digit financial institution number
+- **Bank transit number** - The 5 digit bank transit number
+- **Account number** - The 5-12 digit account number
+- **Amount** - Transaction amount in pennies
+- **Reference number** - An optional reference number of up to 19 digits.
+If you don't want a reference number, enter "0" (zero).
+- **Recipient name** - Full name of the bank account holder
+- **Customer code** - The 32-character customer code located in the Payment Profile.
+Do not populate bank account fields in the file when processing against a Payment Profile.
+- **Dynamic descriptor** - By default the Bambora merchant company name will show on your customer's bank statement.
+You can override this default by populating the Dynamic Descriptor field.

+#### American finds transfer (ACH)

+For batches of ACH transactions, the API expects the following columns:

+- **Transaction type** - The type of transaction.
+  - A - ACH
+- **Transaction type**
+  - C – Credit recipient bank accounts
+  - D – Debit an outside bank account and depositing funds into your own
+- **Transit Routing Number** - The 9-digit transit number
+- **Account Number** - The 5-15 digit account number
+- **Account Code** - Designates the type of bank account
+  - PC – Personal Checking
+  - PS – Personal Savings
+  - CC – Corporate Checking
+  - CS – Corporate Savings
+- **Amount** - Transaction amount in pennies
+- **Reference number** - An optional reference number of up to 19 digits.
+If you don't want a reference number, enter "0" (zero).
+- **Recipient Name** - Full name of the bank account holder
+- **Customer Code** - The 32-character customer code located in the Payment Profile.
+Do not populate bank account fields in the file when processing against a Payment Profile.
+- **Dynamic Descriptor** - By default the Bambora merchant company name will show on your customer's bank statement.
+You can override this default by populating the Dynamic Descriptor field.
+- **Standard Entry Code** - Leave black unless your account has SEC code permissions enabled.
+- **Entry Detail Addenda Record** - Leave black unless your account has SEC code permissions enabled.

 #### Credit card

 For batches of credit card transactions, the API expects the following columns: